-During the fiscal year ended July 31, 2013, net revenue in the Americas region increased by \$18.6 million.
-This increase resulted primarily from revenue from a new program with a consumer electronics client, partially offset by the effects of lower order volumes from an existing client that is reorganizing its supply chain operations.
-Within the Asia region, the net revenue decrease of \$5.9 million primarily resulted from the effects of lower volume from certain existing programs related to the personal computer market, partially offset by revenue contributions from a new program.
-Within the Europe region, the net revenue increase of \$25.9 million was driven by increases in client order volumes, as a result of improved economic and client-specific conditions within this region.
-Within All Other, which is comprised primarily of e-Business, the net revenue increase of \$2.0 million was driven by increases in client order volumes.
+During the fiscal year ended July 31, 2014, net revenue in the Americas region increased by approximately \$30.5 million, as compared to the prior fiscal year.
+This increase resulted primarily from higher revenue from a consumer electronics client and higher revenue from an aftermarket services program related to the repair and refurbishment of mobile devices, partially offset by the effects of lower revenue from a client in the communications market.
+Within the Asia region, the net revenue decrease of approximately \$36.4 million primarily resulted from lower order volumes from certain clients related to the computing and software markets.
+Within the Europe region, net revenue decreased by approximately \$27.7 million primarily due to lower volumes from a significant software client that reorganized its supply chain.
+Net revenue for e-Business increased by approximately \$2.4 million primarily due to higher revenue from a consumer electronics client.